 This way we ensure backward compatibility with older Logtalk versions and a simplified syntax when protected or private inheritance are not used.

-Composition versus multiple inheritance¶
+Composition versus multiple inheritance

 It is not possible to discuss inheritance mechanisms without referring to the long and probably endless debate on single versus multiple inheritance.
 The single inheritance mechanism can be implemented efficiently but it imposes several limitations on reusing, even if the multiple characteristics we intend to inherit are orthogonal.
 On the other hand, the multiple inheritance mechanisms are attractive in their apparent capability of modeling complex situations.
 However, they include a potential for conflict between inherited definitions whose variety does not allow a single and satisfactory solution for all the cases.

-Until now, no solution that we might consider satisfactory for all the problems presented by the multiple inheritance mechanisms has been found.
+No solution that we might consider satisfactory for all the problems presented by the multiple inheritance mechanisms has been found.
 From the simplicity of some extensions that use the Prolog search strategy like [McCabe92] or [Moss94] and to the sophisticated algorithms of CLOS [Bobrow_et_al_88], there is no adequate solution for all the situations.
 Besides, the use of multiple inheritance carries some complex problems in the domain of software engineering, particularly in the reuse and maintenance of the applications.
 All these problems are substantially reduced if we preferably use in our software development composition mechanisms instead of specialization mechanisms [Taenzer89].
 Multiple inheritance is best used as an analysis and project abstraction, rather than as an implementation technique [Shan_et_al_93].
-Logtalk provides first-class support for composition using categories.
+Note that Logtalk provides first-class support for composition using categories.